NOAA-EMC/DA-utils/src/ioda-dump/README.md

   - ObsValue/seaSurfaceTemperature

 count: 10   # If comment out, default is "nobs" (up to 100 to avoid printing thousands of rows) .
-channel: 1  # should be  between 1 and number of channels
+channel: 1  # should be  between 1 and number of channels (nchans)

 # Output summary path (parent directory must exist)
 output file: /path/to/output/ioda_dump.txt